pelectron/delegate/readme.md

 # How to include in your own projects
 1. <a href="https://github.com/pelectron/delegate/archive/refs/heads/master.zip">**Download the zip**</a> or <a href="https://github.com/pelectron/delegate.git">**clone**</a> the git project.
-2. Add the 'include' directory to your compiler or build system's include path.
+2. Add the 'include' directory to your compiler's or build system's include path.
 3. Add ``#include "delegate.hpp"`` or ``#include "multicast_delegate.hpp"`` to your sources.

 # How to include in meson projects
 Either create a meson wrap file, or clone the project into your subprojects directory.
 Add the following line to your meson.build file:
 ``delegate_dep = dependency('delegate', fallback:['delegate', 'delegate_dep'])``.Then use it in some executable/library/whatever you are trying to create, e.g. ``my_exe = executable('my_exe', my_sources, dependencies:[delegate_dep,...], ...)``

-# How to build the examples/tests with meson
+# How to build the examples and tests with meson
 ``cd`` into the directory containing the ``meson.build`` file in your preferred terminal.
 Enter the following lines:``meson setup build``.
-If this was successful, compile with
-``meson compile -C build``.
-Afterwards, the examples and the test executable should be in the **build** directory, if the setup and compile steps were successful.
-There should not be any build errors with the test, as I have included a copy of <a href ="https://github.com/catchorg/Catch2.git">catch2</a> in this repository.
-The two example executables will be named **delegate_example** and **multicast_delegate_example**.
-The test executable is called **test_main**.
+If this was successful, compile with ``meson compile -C build``.
+Afterwards, the examples and the test executable should be in the ``build`` directory, if the setup and compile steps were successful.
+There should not be any build errors with the tests, as I have included a copy of <a href ="https://github.com/catchorg/Catch2.git">catch2</a> in this repository.
+The two example executables will be named ``delegate_example`` and ``multicast_delegate_example``.
+The test executables are called ``test_debug`` and ``test_release``.

 # How to build without meson
 To use the library, no actual building is required.
 However, building and debugging the examples and tests to understand the underlying code can be helpful and fun, so I try to provide instructions for doing so with only the command line and a compiler.
 It may not perfectly work on your system and need some adjustment.
 I assume you have clang installed.
 If not, you will probably have to change the flag syntax.